fbjorn/pot-websites/marketing-site/src/pages/news/sport-venue-article/index.md

 The more data you have, the easier it is to manage operations.
 Platform of Trust makes compatible data available, and Sport Venue’s KnowUr.Biz® solution analyses the data, compiling it in an accessible format.
 As a result, it will be as quick and easy as possible to use it when supporting and developing business operations.

-_Book your 30-minute online presentation of Platform of Trust here and read more about the Sport Venue’s KnowUr.Biz solution here._

 <br/><br/><br/><br/>